syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 To recap the steps we took:
 1. ✅&nbsp;&nbsp;Aquired a base Promise
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
-1. ✅&nbsp;&nbsp;Changed the Promise so that _the worker cluster_ Operator that creates the instance knows to apply the new `costCentre` label `costCentre`
+1. ✅&nbsp;&nbsp;Changed the Promise so that _the Worker Cluster_ Operator that creates the instance knows to apply the new `costCentre` label `costCentre`
 1. ✅&nbsp;&nbsp;Changed the Promise so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
 1. ✅&nbsp;&nbsp;Installed the modified Promise on your platform
 1. ✅&nbsp;&nbsp;Checked it works: make a request to your platform for a Postgres instance